 5 Steps to Applying for the 8(a) Business Development Program

-The SBA encourages applicants to take an online training and self-evaluation course to help you determine whether you're ready to apply for the 8(a) Program.
-You can also contact your local SBA office to answer any questions and ensure that you're prepared to submit the necessary documentation and forms.
+3. Gather More InformationNext, the SBA will require you to take an online training and self-evaluation course.
+This helps them determine if you're ready to apply for the 8(a) Program.
+You can also contact your local SBA office to verify that you're prepared to submit the documentation and forms.

 4. Apply to Get CertifiedYour application to be certified as an 8(a)-business can be submitted online to the SBA.
 Additionally, you may be required to mail signed hard copies.
 Although you can submit a printed application, the SBA recommends submitting an electronic application to expedite the process.
 Initially, the SBA will review your application for completeness, and you have 15 days to provide additional information if requested.
 Once the application is complete, the SBA typically makes its final decision regarding 8(a) Program eligibility within 90 days.

 5. Create a Business PlanOnce you're certified, you'll need to submit a business plan.
 This plan must be approved by an SBA Business Opportunity Specialist (BOS) before you're eligible for program benefits.
 It should include the following:

 - An analysis of market potential

 - Evaluation of your strengths and weaknesses as a program participant